fish-shell/fish-shell/doc_src/cmds/return.rst

 The exit status is set to *N* if it is given.
 If :program:`return` is invoked outside of a function or dot script it is equivalent to exit.

-It is often added inside of a conditional block such as an :ref:`if <cmd-if>` statement or a :ref:`switch <cmd-switch>` statement to conditionally stop the executing function and return to the caller; it can also be used to specify the exit status of a function.
+It is often added inside of a conditional block such as an :doc:`if <if>` statement or a :doc:`switch <switch>` statement to conditionally stop the executing function and return to the caller; it can also be used to specify the exit status of a function.

-If at the top level of a script, it exits with the given status, like :ref:`exit <cmd-exit>`.
+If at the top level of a script, it exits with the given status, like :doc:`exit <exit>`.
 If at the top level in an interactive session, it will set :envvar:`status`, but not exit the shell.

 The **-h** or **--help** option displays help about using this command.